ynput/ayon-documentation/website/docs/artist_hosts_nuke_tut.md

 Launching Nuke with context stops your timer, and starts the clock on the shot and task you picked.

-Openpype makes initial setup for your Nuke script.
+AYON makes initial setup for your Nuke script.
 It is the same as running [Apply All Settings](artist_hosts_nuke_tut.md#apply-all-settings) from the AYON menu.

 - Reads frame range and resolution from Avalon database, sets it in Nuke Project Settings, Creates Viewer node, sets it’s range and indicates handles by In and Out points.